logaretm/vee-validate/docs/src/templates/markdown/validation/flags.md

 }
 ```

-Additionally, In case you want to set the flags manually, you can use the `Validator.flag(fieldName, flagsObj)` method:
+Additionally, in case you want to set the flags manually, you can use the `Validator.flag(fieldName, flagsObj)` method:

 ```js
 // flag the field as valid and dirty.